pabshazon/textClassifier/README.md

 @todo: Refactor script into OOP application with new/train as now and save/load/test of models.

-This is a fork of https://github.com/richliao/textClassifier to adapt the script to python3 and updating obsolethe methods and properties from other libraries.
+This is a fork of https://github.com/richliao/textClassifier to adapt the script to python3 and updating obsolethe methods, attributes and properties from other libraries.

 # textClassifier